lykmapipo/sails-police/README.md

 ```
 `sails-police middleware mixins` are divided into:

-- `policeLocals`: Which extends `request,locals` with `error`, `warning` and `success` key so that at any time if you assing a value to them they will get displayed in the view.
+- `policeLocals`: Which extends `request.locals` with `error`, `warning` and `success` key so that at any time if you assign a value to them they will get displayed in the view.

 - `policeInit`: Which is the wrapper around [passportjs initialize](http://passportjs.org/guide/configure) but also provide a hook point where `sails-police` setup its passportjs.
 And what it does is to add passportjs initialize into `sails middlewares` as `policeInit` and `middlewares order` as `policeInit`.